 Spoken like a true scientist — like a man of knowledge, progress, and productiveness.

-Funny how the field of science is leading the fields of economics and finance in value production; how it’s leading the fields of politics and governance in ethos and culture.
+Funny how the field of science leads the fields of economics and finance in value production; how it leads the fields of politics and governance in ethos and culture.

 The world is definitely going through a phase, all topsy-turvy and spinning furiously, no one really sure how it’s going to land.